 How to Analyse Ordinal Data?

-Measures of Central Tendency
+1) Measures of Central Tendency

-b) Median: The median identifies the middle category that divides the data into equal halves.
+b) Median: The Median identifies the middle category that divides the data into equal halves.
 For instance, if “Neutral” is the middle response, it means 50% of the data falls above and 50% falls below this category.
-Using the mean is typically not appropriate for Ordinal Data, as it assumes consistent intervals between categories.

-Exploring the Distribution
+2) Exploring the Distribution

-a) Frequency Tables: Frequency tables tally the occurrences of each ordinal category, providing a clear picture of the distribution of responses.
+a) Frequency Tables: Frequency tables tally the occurrences of each Ordinal category, providing a clear picture of the distribution of responses.
 For example, a frequency table might show 50% of responses as “Agree,” 30% as “Neutral,” and 20% as “Disagree.”

 b) Percentiles: Percentiles divide the data into 100 equal parts, helping to locate where values fall relative to the overall sample.
 For instance, the 80th percentile indicates that 80% of responses are at or below that data point.

-Non-Parametric Statistical Tests
+3) Non-parametric Statistical Tests

 a) Mann-Whitney U Test: This test compares two independent groups to assess if their rank distributions differ significantly.